patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Update the host application to add the newly created `CustomLogger`.
+👉 Once it's created, update the host application to register an instance of the `CustomLogger` in the runtime.

 ```tsx
 // host - bootstrap.tsx